Skip to content

 Can I bring my dog up The Sow of Atholl (Meall an Dobharchain)?

-Is there mobile signal on The Sow of Atholl (Meall an Dobharchain)?
+What's mobile reception like on The Sow of Atholl (Meall an Dobharchain)?

 Reasonable EE/Vodafone at the A9 layby; patchy in Coire Beul an Sporain; usable on the summit cone